Home » Hawaii Travel Tips » Renting a Car in Hawaii: What to Know Before You Go

 If you are lucky enough to be spending some time on Lanai, you will probably have to get there via an interisland flight.

-Lanai airport is probably the smallest you will fly in to, with only four gates.
+Lanai Airport is probably the smallest you will fly into, with only four gates.
 It makes sense – because Lanai is probably the smallest island you would visit as a tourist in Hawaii!

 Hawaii Car Rental Alternatives